boxyhq/website/docs/retraced/self-host/env-variables.md

 The codebase has most of the things configured, we expect users to configure `ADMIN_ROOT_TOKEN` variable for security reasons.

-So just set the `ADMIN_ROOT_TOKEN` and you are good to gofor your first run of Audit log service.
+So just set the `ADMIN_ROOT_TOKEN` and you are good to go for your first run of Audit log service.

 You can check the complete list of environment variables below,